-The science camps seek to promote scientific literacy among high school students.
-These camps are designed to instill a deeper appreciation of what science is about and the idea that science is both exciting and practical.
+These science camps promote scientific literacy, instill a deeper appreciation of science, and the idea that science is both exciting and practical.

 Many students have some experience with aerospace through model rockets, remote control airplanes, or a family member who is a pilot.
 But no experience is necessary—just an interest in learning about aerospace engineering.
 Students will learn about topics regarding aerospace engineering through classroom sessions, laboratories, demonstrations, and hands-on activities.

-Nike Advanced Soccer Camps have attracted some of the most respected and accomplished soccer instructors and coaches in the country.
-They stress what is needed of a camper to play at the next level in college!
+Nike Advanced Soccer Camps have attracted some of the country’s most respected and accomplished soccer instructors and coaches.
+They stress what a camper needs to play at the next level in college.